wasmvision/wasmvision/DEVELOPMENT.md

-# Development
+# wasmVision Development

-It you want to try out the latest development builds, or work on developing wasmVision itself, this is the place for information.
+Do you want to try out the latest development builds, or work on developing wasmVision itself?
+If so, this is the place for information.

+However, if what you want to do is develop a wasmVision processing module, please see the [PROCESSOR.md document](./PROCESSOR.md).

 ## Latest builds